ChrisYoxall/go.learning/readme.md

 Use of the package name 'main' (reserved word) means that will generate an executable.
 The 'main.go' file needs a function called 'main'

+To enable 'go test' to work created a package by doing 'go mod init example/cards'

 An array has a fixed size.
 A slice (data type in its own right) is a dynamically-sized flexible view into the elements of an array.
 In practice, slices are much more common than arrays.